JudyYe/zero-shot-gcn/DATASET.md

 ## Extract Semantic Embedding
+You can skip this step if you just want to use the GCN model we trained.
 - **Downloading ours**.
 The following command is for downloading *Glove* semantic embedding of ImageNet graph.
 The semantic embedding using the other two method can be downloaded from  [here](https://www.dropbox.com/sh/9pklcwm7rkhd9qa/AACDMMKHIMXNW5cmInFFrCDCa?dl=0).
 ``` Shell
 mkdir ../data/word_embedding_model